nygilmanov/testRep/writeup_template.md

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate final binary image (thresholding steps at section **Step 3.Color and gradient transformations"** of the main notebook).
+I used a combination of color and gradient thresholds to generate final binary image (thresholding steps at section **Step 3.
+Gradient and color transformations"** of the main notebook).

 - We see that the gradients taken in both the x and the y directions detect the lane lines and pick up other edges.
 Taking the gradient in the x direction emphasizes edges closer to vertical.
 Alternatively, taking the gradient in the y direction emphasizes edges closer to horizontal.In our case we need to identify vertical lines.
 So one of the filters is the gradient by x axis